MarcusGrum/AI-CPS/images/learningBase_pump_01/README.md

 # Dealing with this local image

-The current activation refers to image called `rotated_by_15_Screen Shot 2018-06-08 at 4.59.49 PM.png`.

 ## Build local docker image manually with `Dockerfile` for Over-The-Air-Deployment of relevant data.

 ### Build local docker image manually with `Dockerfile`.